neffo/bing-wallpaper-gnome-extension/README.md

 ## Requirements

-Gnome 3.28+ (Ubuntu Gnome 18.04+, Fedora 23+, older versions of the extension work with 3.18+, but are no longer supported)
+GNOME 3.28+ (Ubuntu Gnome 18.04+, Fedora 23+, older versions of the extension work with 3.18+, but are no longer supported).
+Blur control requires GNOME 3.36+

 ## Install